RosanneUssery/CouponRogue/couponrogue-front/README.md

 * Create a Game vue file (for game in progress and to hold the logic for the game).
 This one may be _chonky_.
 * Determine/research how we want to do random level generation logic for the game
 * Set up game logic and monster logic
+* Learn how to write tests for Vue and work on TDD
 * Hook up Character from back end to NewGame page for character creation (code to spin up health/discount within parameters and input from user to name character, plus initialize to level 1 for player level and level 0 for game level)
+* ???
+* Success!